James Farquhar (footballer)

-James Farquhar (born c.
-1879) was a Scottish footballer who played for Sunderland as a half back.
+James Farquhar (c.
+1879 – ?) was a Scottish footballer who played for Sunderland as a half back.

 Club career

 He made his Sunderland debut on 18 February 1899 against Sheffield Wednesday in a 1–0 win at Olive Grove.
 He was a part of the Sunderland team that won the 1902 English Football League Championship.
 Overall, at his time at the club, he made 188 league appearances scoring 18 goals.